-AUD is a disorder that needs to be treated like any other chronic illness would.
-There are rehabilitation programs and centers that assist in treatment, recovery groups like Alcohol Anonymous (AA,) and remote alcohol monitoring systems like Soberlink.
-Though binge drinking is dangerous and poses many risks, AUD treatment and recovery must be handled with a different approach.
+AUD is a disorder that must be treated like any other chronic illness.
+There are rehabilitation programs and centers that assist in treatment, recovery groups like Alcohol Anonymous (AA,) and remote alcohol monitoring systems like Soberlink (we will discuss these in detail in the following section).
+Though binge drinking is dangerous and poses many risks, alcohol addiction treatment and recovery must be handled with a different approach.

 Binge Drinking vs. AUD (or Alcoholism) — The Main Differences

-Though binge drinking and AUD may look similar, there are critical differences between the two.
-Being able to decipher between them may help an individual seek out the correct type of alcohol recovery assistance.
+Though binge drinking and AUD may look similar, the two have critical differences.
+Deciphering between them may help an individual seek out the correct type of alcohol recovery assistance.